Enrico Verachi

-Enrico Verachi (born January 18, 1990, in Nuoro) is an Italian professional football player.
+Enrico Verachi (born January 18, 1990) is an Italian professional football player.
 Currently, he plays for Serie D club ASD Marina di Ragusa as a midfielder.

 Career

 He made his Serie A debut for Cagliari Calcio on March 28, 2010, in a game against U.C.
 Sampdoria.

 ASD Marina di Ragusa

 In November 2019 it was confirmed, that 29-year old Verachi had joined Serie D club ASD Marina di Ragusa.